-Visit our programme catalogue for full details of the structure: MSc in Social Work Research.
+Visit our programme catalogue for full details of the structure of our MSc in Social Work Research.

-- An upper second-class honours degree (or equivalent) in a relevant social science discipline, such as sociology, social work, psychology, economics, political science, management, history, philosophy and law.
-Degrees from other fields may also be considered;
+- An upper second-class honours degree (or equivalent) in a relevant social science discipline, such as sociology, social work, social policy, social welfare, public administration, social administration, psychology, economics, political science, management, history, philosophy and law;

 - or an upper second-class honours degree (or equivalent) in any subject and a master's degree in social work;

 - or a professional qualification in social work and relevant professional or voluntary experience.